dikortis/LetsTalkETC/Episodes/Episode_6.md

 also a few articles in there including another article from dr. submarine oh this one being about setting up here on
-ET SI note so yeah you know pretty cool stuff especially the london meet up and the new team joining the project grown deep team just another reminder um is
+ETC note so you know pretty cool stuff especially the london meet up and the new team joining the project grown deep team just another reminder um is